emiglobetrotting/mansioning_ul_li/README.md

-# mansioning_ul_li
+# masonry_ul_li

-This is a simple requirejs project that solves the challenge to fill available space between ul li list elements with Unequal height boxes in columns.
+Masonry is a Requirejs layout library.
+It works by filling the vertical space between ul li list elements, sort of like a mason fitting stones in a wall.
+You’ve probably seen it in use all over the Internet.

 # How to use

-mansioning($("#mansionable-list"),"10px");
+masonry($("#masonry-list-id"),"10px");